It seemed as if nothing could stop my prolific raspberry bushes from running their marathon harvest. And then the worms came.

 Another type of raspberry worm to be aware of is the larvae of the raspberry beetle.
 These pests grow to about ⅕ of an inch in length and are quite easy to differentiate from SWD because, of course, they are beetles instead of flies.

 These pests have red-brown bodies with fine hairs, feeding predominantly on the leaves of raspberry canes instead of the berries.
-They tend to mate near the flowers of the plant and leave their eggs behind there.
+They tend to mate near the flower buds of the plant and leave their eggs behind there.

 One of the easiest ways to determine if your pest problem is due to the raspberry beetle or the spotted wing drosophila is to look at the timing and extent of the damage.